 Southern Africa: People face “silent food-insecurity emergency,” warns Catherine Bragg

 UN deputy humanitarian chief Catherine Bragg wrapped up her five-day visit to southern Africa today with a call for regional Governments and humanitarian organizations to work together to break the cycle of food shortages and poverty in the region.

 21 Sep 2012

 Lesotho has experienced a more than 70% drop in domestic agricultural production that has put more than 725,000 people, over a third of the population, at serious risk of food insecurity.
 The sharp reduction in agricultural yields for 2011/2012, due to a series of flooding, late rains and early frost, has reduced domestic production to only 32% of the national average cereal harvest of the last 10 years.

 Angola: Impact of Drought on Food Security and Nutrition, Situation Report No. 1

-This report was issued by the Regional Office for Southern & Eastern Africa (ROSEA).
-It covers the period 13 April to 03 May 2011.
+This report is produced by OCHA in collaboration with humanitarian partners.
+It was issued by the Regional Office for Southern Africa.
+It covers the period from 01 April to 24 May 2012.

 I. HIGHLIGHTS/KEY PRIORITIES